dharizza/gitpod-drupalcms/README.md

-# A Drupal via DDEV template on Gitpod
+# A Drupal CMS via DDEV template on Gitpod

 This is a [Drupal via DDEV](https://github.com/drud/ddev) template configured for ephemeral development environments on [Gitpod](https://www.gitpod.io/).